Thesis defense by Mohammed Mimouni

 September 27, 2024

-Mechanisms involved in the prevention of cardiac fibrosis by a salt-depleted diet during metabolic syndrome.
+Mechanisms involved in the prevention of cardiac fibrosis by a low-salt diet in metabolic syndrome

 Summary:

-Metabolic syndrome, promoted by fructose overconsumption, increases the risk of cardiovascular disease, notably via cardiac fibrosis and diastolic dysfunction.
-Our work shows that a salt-depleted diet reduces these effects, not only by lowering blood pressure, but also by complementary mechanisms.
+Metabolic syndrome, which is exacerbated by excessive fructose consumption, increases the risk of cardiovascular disease, particularly through cardiac fibrosis and diastolic dysfunction.
+Our research shows that a low-salt diet mitigates these effects, not only by lowering blood pressure, but also through complementary mechanisms.

-To further explore this theme, our research explores two mechanisms of this protective effect:
+To explore this topic in greater depth, our research investigates two mechanisms of this protective effect:

-- Endothelial-mesenchymal transition (endMT) and cardiac fibrosis: We have shown that sodium restriction reduces endMT by 37% in the rat heart, and identified, for the first time, an extracellular matrix protein involved in this process, whose invalidation inhibits endMT.
+• Endothelial-mesenchymal transition (EMT) and cardiac fibrosis: We have shown that sodium restriction reduces EMT by 37% in the hearts of rats, and identified, for the first time, an extracellular matrix protein involved in this process, whose invalidation inhibits EMT.

-- Role of the gut microbiota: The de-sodized diet significantly alters microbial composition, identifying 21 species with potential cardioprotective roles.
+• Role of the gut microbiota: A sodium-restricted diet significantly alters the microbial composition, identifying 21 species with potential cardioprotective roles.

-This work demonstrates the value of a salt-depleted diet in preventing cardiac lesions during metabolic syndrome, and opens up new diagnostic and therapeutic perspectives for this pathology.
+This research demonstrates the benefits of a low-salt diet in preventing cardiac damage in metabolic syndrome and opens up new diagnostic and therapeutic prospects for this condition.